VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

     	Optional basic auth password for -notifier.url
     	Supports an array of values separated by comma or specified via multiple flags.
   -notifier.basicAuth.passwordFile array
     	Optional path to basic auth password file for -notifier.url Supports an array of values separated by comma or specified via multiple flags.
   -notifier.basicAuth.username array
     	Optional basic auth username for -notifier.url
     	Supports an array of values separated by comma or specified via multiple flags.
+  -notifier.config string
+    	Path to configuration file for notifiers -notifier.suppressDuplicateTargetErrors
-  -notifier.tlsCAFile array
+    	Whether to suppress 'duplicate target' errors during discovery -notifier.tlsCAFile array
     	Optional path to TLS CA file to use for verifying connections to -notifier.url.
 By default system CA is used Supports an array of values separated by comma or specified via multiple flags.